as-ivanov/AppBlocks/README.md

 }
 ```

+It's up to user how to implement `IMetricsProvider` and `IMetricsPolicy` (the last is optional and needed only if you require to turn on/off collection of some metrics dynamically).
+For implementation which uses [App Metrics library](https://github.com/AppMetrics/AppMetrics) see [AppBlocks.Monitoring.AppMetrics](https://www.nuget.org/packages/AppBlocks.Monitoring.AppMetrics/) NuGet package.

-Which can be used as follows:
+Generated metrics collector can be used as follows:

 ```cs
 	public class MyBackgroundTaskManagerWithMetrics : IHostedService, IDisposable